aosabook/500lines/pedometer/chapter.md

 At the top of our class, we define the following constants:

 * The `GENDER` array stores gender values.
-* The `MULTIPLIERS` hash stores the multiplier values for a male and female that we can multiply height by to calcuate stride.
+* The `MULTIPLIERS` hash stores the multiplier values for a male and female that we can multiply height by to calculate stride.
 * The `AVERAGES` hash stores the average stride values for a male and female.

 If a stride is provided, we're all set.
 Even when all optional parameters are provided, the input stride takes precedence.
 If not, our `calculate_stride` method will determine the most accurate stride length it can for the user, using the optional information provided.
 This is done with an `if` statement.

-* The most accurate way to calcuate stride beyond it being provided directly is to use a person's height and a multiplier based on gender.
-If we have a valid gender and height, we can calcualte stride by multiplying the height by the value in `MULTIPLIERS` which corresponds to the gender provided.
+* The most accurate way to calculate stride beyond it being provided directly is to use a person's height and a multiplier based on gender.
+If we have a valid gender and height, we can calculate stride by multiplying the height by the value in `MULTIPLIERS` which corresponds to the gender provided.
 We use a multiplier of 0.413 for a female, and 0.415 for a male.
 * A person's height is a better predictor of stride than their gender is.
 Therefore, if we don't have both gender and height, but we do have a valid height, we can multiply the height by the average of the two values in `MULTIPLIERS`.
 * If all we have is a gender, we can use the average stride length from `AVERAGES`, which gives us 70 cm for a female, and 78 cm for a male.
 * Finally, if we don't have anything, we can take the average of the two values in `AVERAGES` and use that as our stride.